apiotrowski312/apiotrowski.xyz/content/posts/vim/vim-golang-setup.md

 ### NERDTree

-NERDTree is a cool tool for every developer, as it allows you to create/move/delete files and directories from inside a Vim and the most important it allows you to browse files just like in any other editor.
+NERDTree is a cool tool for every developer, as it allows you to create/move/delete files and directories from inside Vim and most importantly it allows you to browse files just like in any other editor.
 Whole experience was pretty good, I think some stuff is a bit unnatural for somebody who is coming from IDE word, buy you can get used to it.
-Also there is a lot of stuff that I was able to do which is not possible in VSCode e.g. split screen in multiple directions
+Also there is a lot of stuff that I was able to do which is not possible in VSCode e.g. split screen in both directions at once.

-> If you want to split screen with multiple files, use `s` to split vertically and `i` to split horizontally
+> If you want to split screen with multiple files, use `s` to split vertically and `i` to split horizontally.

 Below you can see my simple configuration for it, as I wanted to make it more approachable: